CFC-Servers/wisp_addon_manager/README.md

 You can import this Module into your own JS project, or run it as-is with Docker.

+You can also use the [GitHub Action](https://github.com/CFC-Servers/wisp_addon_manager_action) to run it on an interval, or more easily use the Control File feature.

 ## Using the JS Module

 ### Installation